-- Students will receive a Username and Password for use until graduation - Through this one account / email address, a student can access each subject/class group to receive homework, messages, materials and downloads
+- Students will receive a Username and Password for use until graduation - Through this one account / email address, a student can access each subject/class group to receive homework, messages, materials and downloads - Students can post messages in the meeting chat to their teachers and receive feedback - Student groups can be arranged to allow team work on projects and assignments

-- Students can post messages in the meeting chat to their teachers and receive feedback - Student groups can be arranged to allow team work on projects and assignments - KG Grade 6 Parents are welcome to access their child's account by requesting the Password from the homeroom teacher, in order to offer support - Students are held responsible for checking their accounts every day, after school, for any assignments or homework, or important notices submitted by their teachers - Students must report any technical difficulty with the account, immediately, to the homeroom teacher, who will contact the IT department - Students are expected to communicate with classmates for updates should their site experience difficulties / Parents can email through their Parent Portal Account to inform the teacher or School - Students are responsible for all assignments during absence to be made up within reasonable time as agreed by the subject teachers
+- KG Grade 6 Parents are welcome to access their child's account by requesting the Password from the homeroom teacher, in order to offer support - Students are held responsible for checking their accounts every day, after school, for any assignments or homework, or important notices submitted by their teachers - Students must report any technical difficulty with the account, immediately, to the homeroom teacher, who will contact the IT department - Students are expected to communicate with classmates for updates should their site experience difficulties / Parents can email through their Parent Portal Account to inform the teacher or School - Students are responsible for all assignments during absence to be made up within reasonable time as agreed by the subject teachers

-NOTE: Student's recent photograph for school IDs should be used on the ID and Initials for their Microsoft Teams accounts to enable easy identification of student participation and recognition - All other photos are not accepted, particularly offensive images, or weapons, e.g., guns of any kind.
+NOTE: Student's recent student photograph for school IDs should be used on the ID and Initials for their Microsoft Teams accounts to enable easy identification of student participation and recognition - All other photos are not accepted, particularly offensive images, or weapons, e.g., guns of any kind.
+Students not complying with the ID photo for their profile will be suspended from access to the class until it is corrected and may lose credit for missed work.